About Julianna Paradisi, RN, OCN

 Shadow orientations happen to everyone.
 Nearly 30 years and several nursing jobs since that first one, I’m acutely aware of the importance of a good first impression.
 Fortunately, this particular orientation of mine is going smoothly, but here are some observations based on past experiences.

-Shadow orientation is present when you meet a staff member who makes it known this is her desk, her chair, her phone—maybe not in words, but with a […]
+Shadow orientation is present when you meet a staff member who makes it known this is her desk, her chair, her phone—maybe not in words, but with a look and […]

 Tips for Getting a Nursing Job Interview in the Age of Electronic Applications